Last updated on November 8th, 2024 at 05:50 pm

 Sane New World – Ruby Wax

-I saw Ruby Wax talk in person about this book when it first came out so I have a signed copy!
+I saw Ruby Wax talk in person about Sane New World when it first came out so I have a signed copy!
 Wax actually went back to university and got a master’s degree in Mindfulness-based Cognitive Therapy from Oxford University before writing this book.

 Everyday Blessings: The Inner Work of Mindful Parenting – Myla and Jon Kabat-Zinn